Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 • URL where the article can be found

-To cite a website, include these elements in this order:
+To cite a website with one author, include these elements in this order:

 • Author's last name and first initial